 He chose a beautiful celedon green to match an ikea light fixture he bought for his desk area.
-For more about the makeover of the filing cabinet, click here.
+See here for more about the retro filing cabinet makeover.

-For the desk, he’s using the hoosier table from our wedding (more about our kitchen themed wedding here).
+For the desk, he’s using the hoosier table from our wedding (more about our vintage-themed wedding in upcycled wedding decor).

 When he’s not busy renovating, he collects stamps as a hobby so the desk will come in handy for that.

-Lastly, for the other side of the couch, he built himself a pipe side table to hold the remote control holder I made him.
+Lastly, for the other side of the couch, he built himself a pipe side table to hold a remote control caddy worthy of the mancave.
 With that in place, he can now chillax and have his remotes at his fingertips; no one deserves a little R&R more than him after all the work his put into our basement!

 Here’s a view from the mancave looking at the entry to my craft studio.

 The TV wall of the man cave shares a wall with my craft room but the insulation in the wall helps keep each room quiet.

 …and the same view with the finished media centre.
 The tower on the right side adds ample closed storage.